awesome-panel/awesome-panel/README.md

 - Add your app to the [Locust end-2-end Test](performance\locust_e2e.py) and run `locust -f performance/locust_e2e.py` to monitor the performance of your app.
 - Mark your [pull request](https://github.com/marcskovmadsen/awesome-panel/pulls) as "Ready".

+## Share on Social Media

+You can follow me on [Twitter](https://twitter.com/MarcSkovMadsen) and [Linked In](https://www.linkedin.com/in/marcskovmadsen/) and like or repost my posts.

 ### ☕ How to Sponsor the Awesome Panel Project

-If you would like to **sponsor my time or the infrastructure** the platform is running on, feel free to reach out.
-You can find my contact details at [datamodelsanalytics.com](https://datamodelsanalytics.com).
+If you would like to **sponsor my time or the infrastructure** the platform is running on, feel free to [reach out](https://datamodelsanalytics.com).
+I would love to run [https://awesome-panel.org](https://awesome-panel.org) on some decent hardware instead of a low end dev server in Azure.

 You can also appreciate the work that has already been done if you